Journalist, Author, Historian

 Want to schedule an interview or appearance?
 Details here.

-Channing Joseph is a Louisiana-born journalist based in Los Angeles.
+Channing Joseph is an award-winning journalist whose stories have been published around the globe.
 As a reporter, he broke the story of Wikileaks’ 2007 publication of secret military documents from the war in Afghanistan.
-He most frequently writes about subcultures, movements, and social inequality, and his reporting has taken him from the southernmost tip of Africa to the mountains of rural Japan.
+His work has taken him from the southern tip of Africa to the mountains of rural Japan.

-Mr. Joseph’s most recent work focuses on LGBTQ history and culture.
-His upcoming book, House of Swann, is the untold story of William Dorsey Swann — the first self-described “drag queen” — and a group of former slaves who became queer activists in Washington, D.C., more than 80 years before the Stonewall Riots.
+His recent work focuses on LGBTQ history and culture.
+His upcoming book, House of Swann, is the untold story of William Dorsey Swann — a former slave who became the world’s first self-described “drag queen” and the leader of the first queer liberation organization.

-He is a graduate of Oberlin College and the Columbia University Graduate School of Journalism.
+Mr. Joseph now teaches multimedia journalism at the University of Southern California.
+He is a graduate of Oberlin College and the Columbia Journalism School.
 In his spare time, he enjoys sci-fi movies, roller coasters, acrobatics, and Afro-futurist art.

 He can be reached at channinj [AT] usc [DOT] edu.